FooBartn/Ucs-Puptr/README.md

 ### `Config` (string)

-* The relative path to where you have located a Vester config file.
+* The relative path to where you have located a PUPTR config file.
 * You can use multiple config files to represent your different environments, such as Prod and Dev, while at the same time using the same testing files.

-Default: `Vester\Configs\Config.ps1`
+Default: `PUPTR\Configs\Config.ps1`

 # Usage Instructions

-The end-state configuration for each vSphere component is stored inside of the `Config.ps1` file.
+The end-state configuration for each Cisco UCS component is stored inside of the `Config.ps1` file.
 Make sure to read through the configuration items and set them with your specific environmental variables for DRS, NTP, SSH, etc.

 If you have multiple environments that have unique settings, create a copy of the `Config.ps1` file for each environment and call it whatever you wish (such as `Config-Prod.ps1` for Production and `Config-Dev.ps1` for your Dev).